Human Robots

 Robots have entertained millions of people at Universal Studios and Disney attractions.
 These animatrons, as they are called, are very difficult to determine from real people.
 However, since they are not autonomous, they cannot be classified as Human Robots.

 The complex system of sensors, required by Human Robots are classified much like human senses which they replicate.
-Proprioceptive sensors measure position, like the inner ear why not visit, Theme Collectibles helps us maintain balance.
+Proprioceptive sensors measure position, like the inner ear why not visit, Scrying - Crystal Gazing helps us maintain balance.
 Robots have devices that measure inclination, calculate speed, and detect force of contacts.
-Exteroceptive sensors measure distances to objects in the environment. consider, Garden Tours They are the eyes, ears look at, RC Robot Motion Systems and fingers of a robot, and are accomplished by, cameras, consider, Collectible Radios microphones, sonars, bumpers and feelers of Human Robots.
+Exteroceptive sensors measure distances to objects in the environment. look at, Board Games They are the eyes, ears also see, Mini RC Tank and fingers of a robot, and are accomplished by, cameras, also look at, Doll House Lighting microphones, sonars, bumpers and feelers of Human Robots.

 Actuators, which cause the movements of robots, may be similar to other types of robots, but what set humanoids apart is their capacity for planning and control.
 This is the logic system which determines the resulting actions in response to the sensory data.